shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 • [Shawna Tuli 2023 Google Certificate in Decision, Decisions: Dashboards and Reports](https://www.coursera.org/account/accomplishments/verify/AU8QPWV5AQZK)

 _________________________________________________________________________________________________________________________________________________________
+"I recommend Shawna for her exceptional leadership and dedication during the UC Irvine Capstone course in Spring 2023.

+Shawna's unwavering commitment to sourcing a comprehensive dataset for predicting energy demand in California underscores her diligence.
+This effort laid the foundation for an AI-driven product vision with a community welfare focus.
+Her data science expertise was pivotal in verifying student progress on a sprint basis and providing timely feedback.

+Notably, Shawna's adept student management skills shine.
+She skillfully combines challenge and support, even offering assistance on weekends.
+Her structured schedule and regular touchpoints guided students to success, embodying invaluable mentorship and support.

+Shawna's impact extended beyond the initial program goals.
+She played a crucial role in elevating the program by collaborating with Accenture team members to develop a draft version of a menu script for journal submission.
+Her proactive contributions and collaborative approach exemplify her commitment to excellence." - Vishrut Chokshi (Accenture Los Angeles Senior Manager, Data Science)

 "Shawna brings great enthusiasm, problem solving and creativity.
-These capabilities combined with her drive to add value make Shawna a high performer in complex situations." - Manish Dasaur (Accenture Chief Data & Analytics Officer, Communications & Media North America)
+These capabilities combined with her drive to add value make Shawna a high performer in complex situations." - Manish Dasaur (Accenture North America Chief Data & Analytics Officer, Communications & Media)

 "Shawna,